 On Graduation DayPage address: https://www.mnsu.edu/graduation/prepare/playbyplay.html

+All commencement participants must have appropriate caps and gowns in the processional and ceremony on commencement day.
 Graduates must bring their cap, gown and tassel (and other regalia) to the ceremony.
 Regalia signifying academic or honorary achievement are the only permissible addition to the cap and gown.
+We ask that students dress appropriately for this important day.
 Valuables should be left with family or friends.

 Arrival and Line-up

 Graduates should arrive at Myers Field House (See map) approximately one hour prior to their ceremony to allow adequate time for check-in.
 Prior to entering the line-up area in the Myers Field House, graduates should make arrangements with guests to meet at a specific location after the ceremony.
 Graduates should go to their college check-in table to receive their name card.
 This card will be used to announce graduate's name as they cross the stage.
 If your name is difficult to pronounce, please print it phonetically on the card.
 Graduates from the College of Graduate Studies will be handed a yellow card.
 Honors are not recognized for master's and doctoral students.
 Undergraduates with honors will receive a pink card which will show your name and honor.
 All other undergraduates will receive a white card.